dgutov/diff-hl/README.md

 * `diff-hl-amend-mode` shifts the reference revision back by one.
 * `diff-hl-flydiff-mode` implements highlighting changes on the fly.
   It requires Emacs 24.4 or newer.
+* `diff-hl-posframe-mode` shows a posframe with the diffs of the current hunk when left clicking on the fringe or margin.

 Usage
 =====